20kdc/funcWebWiki/wiki/system_trigger.md

 Triggers are used to perform maintenance tasks from the command-line using the `--trigger` option.

-They, like the <system/lib/kernel> request handler, are invoked by `kernel.lua`.
+They, like the <system/request> handler, are invoked by `kernel.lua`.

 ![](system/templates/dir)